Against a dark background, bright orange molten glass is poured into an open mold in the Glass Lab Hot Shop

 The department offers five ways to complete a degree:

-Potential Careers for Artists include: creative director, content marketing manager, arts coordinator and studio manager, ceramics, glassblowing, metal fabrication, illustration, commercial or fine arts photographer, primary/secondary school art teacher, gallerist, or studio artist.
-Our graduates also work as community arts organizers, user experience designers, technical assistants for major film companies, jewelry designers and fabricators, book designers, museum preparator and more!
+Potential careers for artists include creative director, content marketing manager, arts coordinator and studio manager, ceramics, glassblowing, metal fabrication, illustration, commercial or fine arts photographer, primary/secondary school art teacher, gallerist, or studio artist.
+Our graduates also work as community arts organizers, user experience designers, technical assistants for major film companies, jewelry designers and fabricators, book designers, museum preparators, and more!

-All studio art majors begin their undergraduate career in the B.S.-Art program.
+All studio art majors begin their undergraduate careers in the BS-Art program.
 After completing the foundations and studio breadth coursework, and going through the proper advising steps, students can declare one of the other art programs, such as a BFA or the BFA-Graphic Design Named Option.

 The Department of Art believes that hardworking students who learn to harness and nurture their creative energies today will be the people influencing progress tomorrow.
 Come join us!